Robles catch helps Nats hold on for 8-5 win over Braves - WHIZ News

-ATLANTA (AP) — Victor Robles denied a homer with a brilliant catch above the center-field wall and the Washington Nationals bounced back from a stunning loss to beat the Atlanta Braves 8-5 Tuesday night.
+Leaping above the wall to deny a homer, Robles made sure the Washington Nationals bounced back from a stunning loss to beat Atlanta 8-5 on Tuesday night.

+“Awesome catch,” manager Dave Martinez said.
+“That was a game-saver right there, it really was.
+He went back, found the wall and did everything right.”

 With every starter contributing to a 17-hit attack and Eric Thames driving in three runs, the Nationals overcame a 5-2 deficit with a four-run fifth inning.